-PDG authorship (and therefore membership in the PDG Collaboration) may end due to several reasons, including:
+PDG authorship (and therefore membership in the PDG Collaboration) may end due to one of several reasons, including:

 - An author wishes to retire from her or his PDG duties.
-Whenever possible, authors should communicate their decision at least 3 months before the start of a new encoding or review update cycle in order to allow finding a replacement before the start of the new cycle. - In order to ensure that review articles remain up-to-date and incorporate new developments in the corresponding area, review authors are normally changed after a few editions. - In rare cases, authors may be dismissed from PDG if their contributions do not meet PDG quality standards, if they fail to complete their assignments, or if they complete them only with substantial delays that jeopardize the PDG schedule.
+Whenever possible, authors should communicate their decision at least 3 months before the start of a new encoding or review update cycle in order to allow a replacement to be found before the start of the new cycle. - In order to ensure that review articles remain up-to-date and incorporate new developments in the corresponding area, review authors are normally changed after a few editions. - In rare cases, authors may be dismissed from PDG if their contributions do not meet PDG quality standards, if they fail to complete their assignments, if they complete them only with substantial delays that jeopardize the PDG schedule, or if they fail to respond to their overseer or coordinator in a timely manner.

-Authors who contributed to the previous edition of the Review but are no longer active in PDG remain on the author list for one more edition (unless they were dismissed because they failed to fulfill their PDG duties).
+Authors who contributed to the previous edition of the Review but are no longer active in the PDG remain on the author list for one more edition (unless they were dismissed because they failed to fulfill their PDG obligations).